Is this the course for you?

 What do you need to apply?

-4 GCSE qualifications (or equivalent) at grade D or 3 or above or equivalent Level 1 vocational qualification.
+GCSE Maths (or equivalent) at grade E/2 or above, or Level 1 Maths

 How will you be assessed?

-You will be assessed in a number of ways, including feedback on counselling skills practice, learning reviews and summaries, written essays, and external assessments.
+You will be assessed via a number of methods, in each of the seven key modules.
+These assessment methods can include tutor and peer feedback on counselling skills practice; weekly learning reviews and summaries; written essays; and an external assessment.

 Where can this course take you?